Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Discussion

 As with any simulation study, one trades off the ``realism'' of performance on a realistic case against some degree of generality.
-Although we vary the network size and density of edge value to emulate different application settings, we cannot rule out the possibility that some methods studied here may perform better or worse under other conditions.
+Although we vary the network size and edge value variance to emulate different application settings, we cannot rule out the possibility that some methods studied here may perform better or worse under other conditions.
 We encourage future research using simulation studies based on different use cases and model specifications, including non-Poissonian reference measures.
-Given that we find the variance of edge value plays an important role in influencing the performance of valued ERGM estimation, it would be of interest to experiment with more fine-grained classification of the scale of edge variance, in search of a rule of thumb about when MCMLE and MPLE would be the better choice.
+Given that we find that the edge value variance plays an important role in influencing the performance of valued ERGM estimation, it would be of interest to experiment with more fine-grained classification of the scale of edge variance, in search of an empirical rule of thumb for when MCMLE or MPLE would be the better choice.

-Our study also suggests the continuing relevance and necessity of the MPLE to ERGM methodology.
-Our implementation of MPLE for valued ERGMs enables estimation for large-edge-variance data in feasible time and with high-quality results.
-With good overall accuracy, high speed, and excellent tunability, MPLE would be an excellent general use estimation method for valued ERGMs if its calibration could be improved for small-edge-variance networks.
+Our study also suggests the continuing relevance of the MPLE to ERGM methodology.
+Our implementation of MPLE for valued ERGMs enables estimation for large-variance data in feasible time and with high-quality results.
+With good overall accuracy, high speed, and flexible tunability, MPLE would be an excellent general use estimation method for valued ERGMs if its calibration could be improved for small-variance networks.
 Our findings suggest the value of work on methods that may help further improve calibration of MPLE in the count-valued case; such advances may build on methods that shown to help calibration for binary ERGMs, such as bootstrap resampling \citep{desmarais_statistical_2012-2,schmid_exponential_2017} and regularization \citep{van_duijn_framework_2009}.